EdgeApp/edge-docs/source/includes/_edgeProvider.md

   // Additional identifier such as a payment ID for Monero or destination tag for Ripple/XRP
   // This overrides any parameters specified in a URI uniqueIdentifier?: string,

+  // Unique orderID for this exchange transaction orderId?: string
 }

 const type EdgeSignMessageOptions = {